 This is the garden of the main keep:

-Overall, visiting Himeji Castle was a great introduction to our stay in Japan, and it gave us new insight into Japan’s history and culture.
+Overall, taking a day trip to Himeji Castle was a great introduction to our stay in Japan.
+And, more importantly, it gave us new insight into Japan’s rich history and culture.

-How to get there by train from Osaka:
+How to get to Himeji by train from Osaka:

 There are several options available to get from Osaka to Himeji: